Frequently Asked Questions

 How long does an assessment take?

 Good psychological assessments should be trying to answer questions, so the length of the assessment depends on the concerns you have expressed and the questions you would like answered.
-Psychologists are often asked to give advice and carry out assessments in situations where there is at least puzzlement, if not very stressful uncertainty, and no clear steps towards a solution.
-As a guide, a thorough assessment of literacy, learning or behaviour difficulties under those circumstances will usually take a day of time in total, split between the discussions and gathering of background information, the assessment work itself and providing a written report with detailed recommendations.
+Psychologists are often asked to give advice and carry out assessments in situations where there is puzzlement and stressful uncertainty and no clear steps towards a solution.
+As a guide, a thorough assessment of literacy, learning or behaviour difficulties under those circumstances will usually take about half a day to carry out the discussions, gather the background information and do the assessment work itself, and a further half day to write the report with detailed recommendations.
 By contrast, assessment work that is addressing only one or two very specific questions about a person whose needs are in other respects well understood will take less time than this.
 Contact us to discuss your specific requirements.

 What if I'm unhappy with the service you provide?